 - Have a child under 6 years of age that either resides there or visits the house on a

-Regular and frequent basis.
+Regular and frequent basis, or an expectant mother.

 If you would like to apply for the program, click on APPLICATION and type in your information.
 Then click on E-MAIL.
 If you have additional questions or want to apply over the phone, call Bradley Waller at 314-615-4428.